 First off, as with almost all houseplants, you should always use a container with a drainage hole for your Monstera ‘Peru’.
 It’s sensitive to standing water and can easily succumb to root rot if its pot doesn’t drain.

 This is one of those vining species that allows you to choose whether you prefer to let it hang down or climb.
 If you like the look of a hanging planter, this may be a good choice for that.
-I personally prefer letting my vining plants climb, though, so I made a moss pole for my Monstera ‘Peru’ using PVC and sphagnum moss.
-It looks very decorative and the plant seems to appreciate it!
+If you prefer your vining plants to climb, make or purchase a moss pole for your Monstera ‘Peru’.

 Tip: Are you having trouble with your Monstera ‘Peru’?
 Try having a look at the guide to troubleshooting for Philodendrons.
 Although this plant is probably not a Philodendron, it’s quite similar in terms of its care and the problems that can pop up with it.